How to Sign an Executable Files Using EV Code Signing Certificate?

 signtool sign /t http://timestamp.certificate-authority-name.com /a "c: \path\to\file_for_signing.exe"

-Further, if you need to utilize the Manual Method, you can follow the below-listed steps.
+Further, if you need to utilize the Manual Method, follow the steps below.

 Step 2: Under the Personal Folder on Left Panel, Open the Certificates, and you will find all Certificates on the local machine.